-- A contract-specific WHS management plan must include provisions for subcontractor management including selection, supervision, inclusion and evaluation. - Contractors must involve subcontractors in the work planning and construction risk assessment workshop (CRAW).
-Subsequent workshops must be held when new subcontractors are engaged, prior to them commencing work, to ensure they understand the contract risks and controls. - Works under contract (WUC) must only be subcontracted two levels unless otherwise approved by the contract manager. - All subcontractors, including Water Corporation panels, must be managed under the site-specific WHS management plan. - Subcontractor supervisors that do not meet the requirements under Supervision are not included in the ratio as site supervisors.
+- A contract-specific WHS management plan must include provisions for subcontractor management including selection, supervision, inclusion, and evaluation. - Contractors must involve subcontractors in the work planning and construction risk register.

+- Contractors must update the construction risk register when new subcontractors are engaged, prior to them commencing work, to ensure they understand the contract risks and controls. - Works under contract (WUC) must only be subcontracted two levels unless otherwise approved by the contract manager. - All subcontractors, including Water Corporation panels, must be managed under the site-specific WHS management plan. - Subcontractor supervisors that do not meet the requirements under supervision are not included in the ratio as site supervisors.